bohdaq/rust-http-to-https-letsencrypt-acme/FAQ.md

 ### Solution
 Try to access the server using IPv4 _inet_ address, from the same interface.
 Internally your IPv4 address will be converted to IPv6 variant [::ffff:192.168.m.n].

+## Problem 9
+I'm not able to connect to server, getting error:

+> Failed to connect to 192.168.m.n port x after y ms: Connection refused

+Most likely firewall is blocking incoming request, try to stop firewall and retry.